semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ![Findings detail with remediation advice](/img/assistant-guidance-ui.png)
 ***Figure***.
 PR comment displaying the rule message followed by a comment that contains Assistant-generated remediation guidance.

+### Memories (beta)

+Assistant Memories allows users to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
+Whenever Assistant gives a suggested fix,  users can provide feedback by adding custom instructions.

+For example, if the code contains a hard-coded secret, Assistant might suggest using an SDK containing credentialing handling.
+However, if your company prefers to use a specific secrets manager, you can provide this information to Assistant.
+Assistant then stores this information to tailor future code remediation guidance appropriately.

 #### Autofix

 Semgrep Assistant can suggest [autofix](/writing-rules/autofix/) code snippets for Semgrep Code findings when it identifies a true positive.
 Assistant only suggests an autofix if the rule doesn't have a human-written autofix.
 You can set the minimum autofix confidence level required to display autofix suggestions from Semgrep Assistant on Semgrep AppSec Platform's **Settings** page.
 To receive as many Assistant suggestions as are available, set the minimum to **low confidence**.